-Whether you're a young member or a volunteer, Lone guiding is an easy way to get involved with guiding that is flexible to your needs
+Whether you're a young member or a volunteer, independent guiding is an easy way to get involved with guiding that is flexible to your needs

 Can't commit to regular meetings?
-Lone guiding might be the solution
+Independent guiding might be the solution.

-Girlguiding's Lone scheme aims to give all girls and women the chance to take part in guiding, whether or not they are able to attend regular meetings.
+Girlguiding's independent offer aims to give all girls and women the chance to take part in guiding, whether or not they're able to attend regular in-person meetings.

-There are many reasons for someone becoming a Lone member.
+There are many reasons for someone becoming an independent member.
 For example:

-- there is no unit for the age group in their local area
+- there's no unit for the age group in their local area

-- their other commitments, including studies and caring responsibilities, mean they can't attend meetings
+- their other commitments, including studies and caring responsibilities, mean they can't attend regular in-person meetings

 - transport to and from meetings is a problem